NagariaHussain/idea-wallet/README.md

 Video Link: <"TODO: Update Link"> [YouTube](https://hussain.codes)

+## Version Control

+I used Git/GitHub to version control my source code.
+I have included the commit log (the output of running `git log`) in a "commit.log" file located at the root of the project.
+There are about 106 commit!

 ## Ideation

 First of all, thank you for making it an open-ended project!
 This made it a very interesting project to work on.
 I started by asking my colleagues for suggestions.
 I got some pretty good ideas from them.
 Here are a few of them: